TedAn-H0nzrA/TSP-Problems/README.md

 1. Press `T` to activate city placement mode.
 2. Click on the screen to place your cities.
-3. Press `B` to start the brute-force algorithm.
+3. Press `B` to start the brute-force algorithm or `A` for ACO algorithm.
 4. Watch the progress and path update in real time.
 5. Press `Space` to reset and try again.